 Students meeting all of the following requirements are considered to be making “satisfactory” progress and are therefore eligible for financial assistance or reinstatement for financial assistance:

 A. Qualitative Measure: Maintain a minimum cumulative Grade Point Average (GPA) of 2.0 on a 4.0 scale.
 This includes all prior coursework (including all repeat, remedial and ESL units) that appears on your official transcript.

 a.
-A student enrolls in their first term for 12 units, but receives ‘W’ grades in 6 units and receives credit for the other 6 units.
-Total Units Completed = 6 / 12 Total Units Attempted = 50%.
-So this student would not be meeting the 67 percent rule.
+A student enrolls in their first term for 12 units but receives ‘W’ grades in 6 units and receives credit for the other 6 units.
+Total Units Completed with Credit = 6 / 12 Total Units Attempted = 50%.
+So, this student would not meet the 67 percent minimum.